AlexanderGonzo/Golang/notes.md

 - No variant types
 - No dynamic code loading or dynamic libraries
 - No assertions or immutable variables

+Go is a compiled language there is no need for an interrupter.
+Go, C, and Rust are all languages where the code is first converted to machine code by the compiler before it's executed.

 Go Basics Topics
 - Filenames, keywords, identifiers